-For the main file, authors should download and make use of our Supporting Information template, available in Microsoft Word and Latex.
+For the main file, authors should download and make use of our Supporting Information template, available in Microsoft Word and LaTeX on our Checklists and Templates page.
 Please upload the final PDF, not the original source version (Word or LaTeX), when submitting your template file.
 An example of a completed template is here.

 How to Submit Supporting Information

 Supporting information files should be submitted to AGU using the GEMS system at the time of manuscript submission.
 Please use the Supporting Information template for text, small tables, captions, and figures and convert this to a PDF.
 Data tables and other files should be uploaded separately, but they should be referred to in the table of contents, and their captions should be included at the end of the template file.
 Please see our Data Policy for more information on referencing data in AGU publications.

 Movies, animations, downloadable data tables, large data sets, calculation worksheets, and three-dimensional models must be uploaded separately, but referred to in the table of contents, and captions added to the template file.
 In some cases it may be necessary to use FTP instead of GEMS.
 Please see our Data Policy for more information on referencing data in AGU publications.
 References in supporting information should also be cited in the main text and included in the reference list of the main paper so that they will be discovered, linked, and indexed.
 A separate list in the supporting information is not necessary.
 Reference text does not count toward length limits.

 If you are unable to upload your files to GEMS, email your journal editorial office for advice and/or FTP instructions.